 Teaching and Learning

-Faculty development programs have been created on the CSU Stanislaus campus to support a climate that recognizes and values excellent instruction for a diverse student body.
+Faculty development programs have been created on the Stanislaus State campus to support a climate that recognizes and values excellent instruction for a diverse student body.
 These programs support and encourage faculty to become even better teachers-teachers able to meet new challenges posed by changing students, changing demographics, changing societal needs and expectations, and changing technology.
 Furthermore, faculty development programs enable faculty to expand their intellectual, teaching, and scholarly horizons, helping them discover and apply for grants and other research-related assistance and initiate and complete scholarly, creative, and professional projects.
 In addition to the offices listed above, the Office of Research and Sponsored Programs, at Ext.
-3449, is dedicated to assisting faculty members in finding the funding and support they need to carry out their research, scholarly, and creative activities.
+3493, is dedicated to assisting faculty members in finding the funding and support they need to carry out their research, scholarly, and creative activities.
 Departments, colleagues, and the university also offer a variety of faculty development opportunities from travel funds to sabbaticals.
 Many, though not all, of these are described in this guide.

-Faculty members are expected to remain abreast of developments in their disciplines and maintain a high level of competency in their perspective professional fields through means appropriate to each discipline.
+Faculty members are expected to remain abreast of developments in their disciplines and maintain a high level of competency in their professional fields through means appropriate to each discipline.
 Faculty are encouraged to read departmental Retention, Promotion, and Tenure (RPT) elaborations and discuss specific department and university expectations with their chairs.
 Elaborations are University Retention, Promotion and Tenure Committee (URPTC) approved descriptions of the criteria departments use to determining retention, promotion, and tenure.

-Most faculty belong to national and/or international professional organizations.
-But as members of a comprehensive state university, it is also appropriate and important to participate in local and regional professional societies.
+Most faculty belong to national and/or international professional organizations, but as members of a comprehensive state university, it is also appropriate and important to participate in local and regional professional societies.

 Nature of Student Body